Trilobite: Trilobite relatives

 Trilobites belong to the Artiopoda, a group of extinct arthropods morphologically similar to trilobites, though only the trilobites had heavily mineralised exoskeletons.
-Thus, other artiopodans are typically only found in exceptionally preserved deposits, mostly during the Cambrian period.
+Thus, other artiopodans are typically only found in exceptionally preserved deposits, mostly from the Cambrian period.

 The exact relationships of artiopods to other arthropods is uncertain.
 Some scholars consider them closely related to chelicerates (which include horseshoe crabs, sea spiders, and arachnids) as part of a clade called Arachnomorpha, while others consider them to be more closely related to Mandibulata (which contains insects, crustaceans and myriapods) as part of a clade called Antennulata.

 Cladogram of Artiopoda including trilobites after Berks et al. 2023.

 Fossil record of early trilobites

 Redlichiida, such as this Paradoxides, may represent the ancestral trilobites.